jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y, z );				// 4 5 6
 ```

-You're likely more used to seeing syntax like `[a,b,c]` on the righthand side of an `=` assignment, as the value being assigned.
+You're likely more accustomed to seeing syntax like `[a,b,c]` on the righthand side of an `=` assignment, as the value being assigned.

 Destructuring symmetrically flips that pattern, so that `[a,b,c]` on the lefthand side of the `=` assignment is treated as a kind of "pattern" for decomposing the righthand side array value into separate variable assignments.